Skip to Content

 1. Port-area and industrial-corridor coverage

 Durban CBD, the port area, Pinetown and the M7 industrial corridor are the operational core for most KZN businesses.
-A courier needs same-day proficiency in this zone — drivers who know the gate access at the port, the security requirements at Mobeni and Jacobs, and the timing windows for the harbour-adjacent businesses.
+A courier needs same-day proficiency in this zone: drivers who know the gate access at the port, the security requirements at Mobeni and Jacobs, and the timing windows for the harbour-adjacent businesses.
 Ask the courier whether their Durban drivers are their own staff or sub-contracted.
-Sub-contracting is common in KZN and affects accountability when something goes wrong.
+Sub-contracting is common in KZN and it affects accountability when something goes wrong.

 2. North Coast and South Coast reach